carnifex17/Cybersecurity-Notes/Linux Basics.md

 | `+(pattern)` (One or More Occurrences) | `ls file+(1).txt`  | Matches "file1.txt", "file11.txt", etc.                 |
 | `*(pattern)` (Zero or More Occurrences) | `ls file*(1).txt` | Matches "file.txt", "file1.txt", "file11.txt", etc.    |

+### Tips & Tricks

+1. You Could use `tee` command for writing output to both standard output and file.
+If you would use `tee -a`, it would

 ---
 # Theory